 The gloss finish is a more popular option than matte finish due to its light-reflecting quality.
 Unlike matte surfaces which absorb light, gloss surfaces reflect it to make the kitchen look bigger and brighter.
 As a result, the gloss finish worktops are also a very commonly preferred for kitchens that are small.

-While the gloss finish on every colour of worktop will deliver this colour-reflective effect, it is generally the white surfaces that are known to deliver maximum shine.
+While the gloss finish be it the high gloss black kitchen worktops or white gloss kitchen worktop finish on every colour of worktop will deliver this colour-reflective effect, it is generally the white surfaces that are known to deliver maximum shine.
 The light-reflecting nature of gloss finish also ensures that the worktop surface looks different from every angle, making it an excellent choice for homeowners aiming to create a more dramatic and striking decor.

 Maintenance and cleaning of Matt and Gloss finishes

-While the actual cleaning and maintenance needs of a worktop would depend on the material you select, the finish does influence how often you need to clean the worktop.
+While the actual cleaning and maintenance needs of a matt gloss worktop would depend on the material you select, the finish does influence how often you need to clean the worktop.
 As mentioned above, glossy surfaces can hide fingerprints and smudges better than matte surfaces.
-As a result, the daily cleaning needs reduce considerably with glossy worktops.
+As a result, the daily cleaning needs reduce considerably with gloss worktops.

-But on the plus side, both the types of finishes can be easily cleaned with a standard micro-fibre cloth and a chemical-free cleaning liquid.
+But on the plus side, both types of matt or gloss kitchen finishes can be easily cleaned with a standard micro-fibre cloth and a chemical-free cleaning liquid.

 Availability of both the finishes

-The gloss finish has been around for far longer than the matte finish.
+The gloss worktop finish stays far longer than the matte finish.
 As a result, it is considered a standard option and is readily available in materials like marble, granite, and a wide range of man-made materials.

 But on the other hand, a matte finish is not that readily available.
 Until a few years ago, quartz kitchen worktops were simply not available in matte finish.
 However, some manufacturers now do offer matte quartz surfaces.
 But even then, matte finish is not as readily available as the gloss finish.